TradeTrust/generic-templates/README.md

 ## End-to-end and visualisation test

 This repository has been configured to run end-to-end tests using `Testcafe`.
-Visualisation testing is also configured through `Percy` and tests are ran through `Testcafe`.

-To setup `Percy`, you will need a token that you can find on Percy's dashboard(percy.io):

-- For local development, type `export PERCY_TOKEN=<PERCY_TOKEN>` into command line before running `npm run integration`.
-- For [**CircleCI**](https://docs.percy.io/docs/circleci), add an environment variable `PERCY_TOKEN` with the token value.
+- concurrently run `npm run dev` + `npm run integration`

 ## Features